 How do we prioritise reading at Kehelland School?

-- Whole Class reading and guided sessions that specifically teach the six reading skills take place in KS2 four times a week for 30 minutes.
+- Whole Class reading and guided sessions that specifically teach the six reading skills take place in KS2 five times a week for 30 minutes.

-- In Class 1, EYFS, Y1 and the lower ability Y2 pupils are heard read individually daily.
+- In Longships Class, EYFS, Y1 and the lower ability Y2 pupils are heard read individually at least two or three times a week outside the RWI lesson.
 KS1 pupils are heard individually to read at least once a week.
 KS2 pupils who are not reading frequently at home are also heard individually to read at school.

 - Pupils visit our school library every week and choose a book to borrow, in addition to their regular reading books.
 This library book is taken home as a book to read and or share for pleasure.

-- From January 2022, pupils in Year 2 and above will use the Accelerated Reader programme.
-Instead of choosing books from our current colour coded system, they are directed to choose books within their ZPD level as their individual reading book.
+- Pupils in Year 2 and above use the Accelerated Reader programme.
+They are directed to choose books within their ZPD level as their individual reading book.
 Within this band, there are a range of difficulties and interest levels for the children to choose from.
 The children will have a STAR Reading assessment every half-term to ensure that they are making progress and to ensure that they are on the correct ZPD level.

 - All teachers will look at daily and weekly Accelerated Reader report data for individuals and classes.

-- Pupils who are learning phonics in EYFS and KS1 take home two books: a decodable reading book and a library book, as a book to be shared for pleasure.
-Currently, the children progress through the Jelly and Bean scheme, before moving onto colour coded books.
-It is intended to change wholly to RWI readers during 2022.
+- Pupils who are learning phonics in EYFS and KS1 take home two books: a decodable Read Write Inc reading book and a library book, as a book to be shared for pleasure.
 Once children reach the end of RWI grey books they will move to Accelerated Reader.

-- To encourage reading at home, we reward pupils with reading points.
-Children earn points to be rewarded with owning their own books.
+- To encourage reading at home, we reward pupils with reading certificates which are shared in our celebration assembly at the end of each week.
 We also use our reading records to monitor pupils not reading at home so we can provide extra provision in school.
-In Class 1, children place their Superhero on the Reading Chart at the end of each week, to show the number of days that they have read at home.
+In Longships Class, children place their Superhero on the Reading Chart at the end of each week, to show the number of days that they have read at home.
 Those with four or more reads receive a small reward.

-- Reading is celebrated in our school, with pupils being awarded their certificates for Lexia, bookmarks and books for reading at home.
-We also hold reading events throughout the year such DEAR, author visits, book swaps and visits to the local library.
+- Reading is celebrated in our school, with pupils being awarded their certificates for progressing through the Accelerated Reader levels and for reading at home.
+We also hold reading events throughout the year such DEAR, author visits, book swaps and visits to and from the local library.

-- Each classroom has a selection of books as a mini library with a selection of fiction, non-fiction and poetry.
+- Each classroom has a selection of books and our library is at the centre of the school with a selection of fiction, non-fiction and poetry.
 Class 1 has a well stocked book corner, with comfortable low seating, to encourage an enjoyment of reading alone or with friends.

 How do we promote a love of reading?